Grid diagrams and Manolescu's unoriented skein exact triangle for knot Floer homology: Introduction

 Second, the exact triangle is iterated by Baldwin and Levine in \cite{BL12} to obtain a cube of resolutions; when using twisted coefficients, this gives a combinatorial description of knot Floer homology, distinct from that provided by grid diagrams.
-In the present context, knowing explicitly the maps between the chain complexes associated to the grid diagrams, we can likewise iterate the exact triangle to get a cube of resolutions complex $\CR (G)$, with untwisted coefficients.
+In the present context, knowing explicitly the maps between the chain complexes associated to the grid diagrams, we can likewise iterate the exact triangle to get a cube of resolutions complex $\CR (\grid)$ over $\F{2}$, with untwisted coefficients.
 The higher terms in the resulting spectral sequence are combinatorially computable.
-Once again, such a spectral sequence over $\Z$ has not been known to exist.